rimusz/helm-tiller/README.md

 stop      Stop Tiller
 ```

+In automation cases you might want to silence plugin messages with setting `HELM_TILLER_SILENT=true`, then only helm output will be seen.

 ### Tiller start examples

 Start Tiller with pre-set `bash` shell `HELM_HOST=localhost:44134`, it is handy to use locally: